devleaks/storyrevealerjs/README-yaml.md

 A full screen image with the story displayed on it.
 No more.
 No less.

-And a few, very simple animations or graphs to break monotony.
+And a few, very simple animations or graphs to break monotony of storytelling.

 Enjoy.